 We are nearing the end of the month where 95% of resolutions are broken.
 For most, this will cause feelings of frustration, powerlessness and perhaps guilt.

 The problem is that people resolve to make a change but Continue reading

 Good intentions are one thing.
 Good results are something else.
 The gap between the two is the quality and consistency of your actions.

-For most, good intentions are forgotten in the maelstrom of life.
+For most, good intentions are forgotten in the maelstrom of life: stress gets in the way and other priorities fight for your attention.
 But, if you want 2018 to be your best year yet, Continue reading